ketan952/Todo-App-for-Go-Grab/README.md

 4. **Explore the Todo App:**
    Once the app is successfully loaded on your device, explore the features of the Todo App, including group creation, task management, and intuitive navigation.

 Now you have successfully set up and installed the Todo App on your local environment.
-Enjoy the seamless task management experience!

 ## Project Structure